feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 #### A10.
 WHAT NEVER HAPPENS

+These negative findings carry equal operational weight to the positive patterns in A1–A9.
+Enforcing this list is as important as applying the native patterns.

 - Rhetorical triplets of the "Not X. Not Y. Z." form
 - Elegant closing thesis statements that wrap up a paragraph's argument
 - Formal academic transitions ("Furthermore," "Moreover," "In contrast")